diegoschlauri/marstek_venus_ha/README.md

 * **Easy configuration**: Fully configurable via the Home Assistant UI config flow.
 * **PID control**: Optional PID control for precise power regulation.
 * **Service call caching**: Prevents sending the same Home Assistant service call (same entity + same value) too frequently.
 If set to a value > 0, identical calls are skipped for that many seconds.
 If set to `0`, identical calls are skipped indefinitely (until the requested value changes).
+* **Event-driven control loop**: The coordinator runs on relevant sensor updates (instead of a fixed polling loop) and is throttled by a configurable minimum interval.
+* **PV-based charge limiting (optional)**: An optional PV power sensor can be configured to cap commanded charging power to current PV production to avoid charging from the grid due to short sensor glitches.

 ---